djccarew/watson-dojo-pm-tester/README.md

 ![View Credentials](images/Picture20.png)

-4. Save the username and password to a text file on your machine as you’ll need this information in your code later.
+4. Save the username and password to a text file on your machine as you’ll need this information later in your code notebook.

-## Step 6: Create a notebook in the IBM Data Science Experience
+## Step 6: Create a notebook in IBM Data Science Experience

-In this part of the lab you’ll create a Jupyter notebook and import the code to create a predictive model
+In this part of the lab you’ll create a Jupyter notebook and import the code to create a predictive model.

-1. In the Data Science Experience browser tab click on **Overview** and then click on **add notebooks**
+1. In the Data Science Experience browser tab click on **Overview** and then click on **add notebooks**.

 ![Add Notebook](images/Picture21.png)

-2. Click on **From File** and name the notebook _Apache Spark integration with Watson ML_
+2. Click on **From URL** and name the notebook _Apache Spark integration with Watson ML_.

-3. Under **Notebook File** select the file **demo1.ipynb**
+3. Under **Notebook File** select the file **demo1.ipynb**.

 ![Select Notebook](images/Picture22.png)

-4. Click **Create Notebook** to create the new notebook
+4. Click **Create Notebook** to create the new notebook.

-5. Leave your browser tab open for the next part
+5. Leave your browser tab open for the next part.

-## Step 7: Run the notebook in the IBM Data Science Experience
+## Step 7: Run the notebook in IBM Data Science Experience

 In this part of the lab you will run the Jupyter Notebook code creating a predictive model, and save it in the Watson Machine Learning Service.